michael-sulyak/micropython-mlx90640/README.md

         self._connect.sendall(data)
 ```

-NOTE: You can find `renderer.html` in this repository.
+NOTE: You can find file `renderer.html` in this repository.

 ## Contributing